Have you been wondering if there are other job options other than teaching? Or are you considering changing the course of your career?

 9.)
 Life Coach

 There are many people who are struggling with life, especially when it comes to their professional and personal issues.
-These people need help from other people to lead them and make them sure that they have a clear vision of their future.
+These people need help from other people to lead them.
+They have to be reminded of a clear vision of their future.

-We do not know what will happen in our future, maybe something that you are passionate about last week will decline next week, it is something that everyone has experienced and will continue to experience especially when there is much negativity in our lives.
+We do not know what will happen in our future.
+You never know if something that you are passionate about last week will decline next week.

 That is why many careers are in the path of understanding and helping humans such as psychologists, guidance counselors, and life coaches.